mjrichards91/knowledge-base/Mobile/NativeScript/README.md

 $ tns run ios
 ```

+### Tips

-Live updates will not work when new dependencies are added.
+* Live updates will not work when new dependencies are added.

-`console.log` can be used to print primitive values to the console.
+* `console.log` can be used to print primitive values to the console.

-`console.dir` should be used to output objects.
+* `console.dir` should be used to output objects.

 ## Writing Apps